Frequently Asked Questions

-Impact-resistant windows and doors provide 99% blockage of ultraviolet (U-V) light, protecting valuable interiors, including your favorite photographs, loveseat, Persian rug and even flooring, from fading or discoloring after repeated exposure to direct sunlight.
-This characteristic is particular important Florida residents who enjoy the direct sunshine all-year round.
+Impact-resistant windows and doors provide 99% blockage of ultraviolet (UV) light, protecting valuable interiors, including your favorite photographs, loveseats, or a Persian rug!
+Our products can even protect flooring from fading or discoloration from repeated exposure to direct sunlight.
+This characteristic is particularly important for Florida residents who enjoy the direct sunshine all-year round.

-Choosing a window contractor can be difficult if you are not familiar with the business.
+Choosing a window contractor can be difficult if you are not familiar with the business, we believe you should be educated no matter who you choose.
 Consumers need to know the right questions to ask in order to correctly differentiate one company to the other.
-You will be surprised of how many times homeowners make the wrong choice simply because they did not ask the right questions.
+You will be surprised of how many times homeowners make the wrong choice simply because they did not ask the right questions!
 Below, you can find a number of important questions to ask window contractors when you are bidding your replacement window project:

-- Who are the employees/technician who will be installing the windows and doors?
+- Who are the employees/technicians who will be installing the windows and doors?